Daraan/LunaticAI-Driver-for-CARLA-Simulator/docs/Install.md

 + for elem in list(scenario):
 ```

+### RuntimeError: Spawn failed because of collision at spawn position

+An actor is tried to spawned at a blocked position.
+Restart your simulation and try again.

 ### 'GLIBCXX_3.4.30' not found

 In case you run into this error, be sure to first import carla and pygame afterwards.